anegostudios/vsmoddb/README.md

 Simply click reopen in container, and it should start building the devcontainer and starting the mysql database aswell.

-Now edit the [config.php](lib/config.php) to match the settings in the [dockerdocker-compose.yml](.devcontainer/docker-compose.yml) for the db `MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD` and add `127.0.0.1	stage.mods.vintagestory.at`  to your hosts file on your local machine.
+Now edit the [config.php](lib/config.php) to match the settings in the [dockerdocker-compose.yml](.devcontainer/docker-compose.yml) for the db `MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD` and add `127.0.0.1	mods.vintagestory.stage`  to your hosts file on your local machine.

 To deploy the database to the mysql instance run the [tables.sql](db/tables.sql) script against the database.
 You can use MySQL WOrkbench or any other mysql tool.
 When connecting from your local machine use localhost and 3306 (default) port to connect.